 But enough about Arnie.
 He’s surely doing all right.
 It’s your turn now.

 Do you want a better life?
-A slight increase of your overall happiness?
+Get a slight increase in your overall happiness?
 Then, what type of shit you’re willing to accept in your life?